plaid/pattern/README.md

 You will also need to configure `http://localhost:3001/oauth-link` as an allowed redirect URI for your client ID through the [Plaid developer dashboard](https://dashboard.plaid.com/team/api).

 To test the OAuth flow, choose 'Playtypus OAuth Bank' from the list of financial instutions in Plaid Link.

+### Working with Plaid Partners

+This sample app can also demonstrate the creation of a processor token for use with Plaid partners.
+While still initializing Link with the Auth product, instead of of using Plaid Auth endpoints, an example of the creation of a processor token is included in the [root items route][items-routes].

 ## Debugging